lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 - Machine Learning Prediction: They developed a data-driven model that looks at the "trajectory" of an experiment.
 By comparing the first few days of a current test to thousands of historical experiments, the model can predict the probability that the test will eventually "turn green."

-- Optimization-Based Method: A framework that balances the risk of a "Type II error" (stopping an experiment that might have eventually won) against the "Utility" (the time and traffic saved by stopping it).
+- Optimisation-Based Method: A framework that balances the risk of a "Type II error" (stopping an experiment that might have eventually won) against the "Utility" (the time and traffic saved by stopping it).

 Traditional methods like Conditional Power and SBF are statistically sound, they can be overly conservative or sensitive to noise in short-duration experiments.
-The ML-based approach outperformed traditional methods in Amazon's environment because it could recognize patterns (like "Monday-effects" or high-variance metrics) that simple statistical formulas ignore.
-The Optimization approach was the most effective for business leaders because it translated "statistical power" into "business dollars saved."
+The ML-based approach outperformed traditional methods in Amazon's environment because it could recognise patterns (like "Monday-effects" or high-variance metrics) that simple statistical formulae ignore.
+The Optimisation approach was the most effective for business leaders because it translated "statistical power" into "business dollars saved."

 **Conditional Power Calculation:**
 $$CP = P\left(Z_{final} > z_{\alpha/2} \mid Z_{current}, \theta = \hat{\theta}_{current}\right)$$